 The Praises of Nayru: Link's Awakening: It's canon that Link met the goddess of wisdom, prior to Link's Awakening.
 What might have happened if he had lingered longer in her company and become an unbearable consequentialist goth with strong feelings about simulation ethics, before arriving at grim Koholint?
 Do not read this, it's awful.
 Epub version

-The Transparent Society: A radical transformation we should probably undergo: An overview of all foreseeable advantages and disadvantages that a successfully implemented society-wide radical transparency would have.
+The Transparent Society: A radical transformation we should probably undergo: An overview of all foreseeable advantages and disadvantages of (successfully implemented) society-wide radical transparency.
 Desperately needs a followup discussing a strategy for implementing radical transparency in government and industry.

 major works in progress

 Crycog (working title): A puzzle game about drawing glyphs and developing correct theories through experimentation.
 A story about two futures.

 A type of multiplayer game in which peace is possible, but difficult.
 Games that teach negotiation.
 The core mechanism tends to be, players are trying to optimize their individual scores rather than strictly trying to outscore other players, this is a subtle distinction, but it has great consequences: It means the game doesn't have to be zero sum, one person's gain is not always another person's loss, beneficial trade is possible, peace is possible, honest negotiation is possible.